 Different people use different types of a base for supporting mattresses, some prefer the floor, while others may use a slatted platform or even an adjustable bed.
 However, a box spring offers the maximum support for kids at night, and therefore is excellent during their ongoing health, and especially growth stages.
 Box springs are cheap and effective, relatively easy to transport and are available in abundance everywhere in stores and online.

 If you or any family members have asthma, sleep disorders, eczema, bronchitis or respiratory problems, snoring, sinus symptoms, constant headaches, blocked nose or hay fever – consider checking out the condition of your mattress.
 These bed bugs aggravate conditions in more ways than you’d imagine.
 Multiplying rapidly (the female mites lay more than 300 eggs a week), and these things once spawned love to prey on humans.
-Consider the below as good practice for good health when it comes maintaining any type of mattress:
+Consider the below as good practice for good health when it comes to maintaining any type of mattress:

 - One of the most important things to undertake is good hygiene.
 It makes sense to have a shower before going to sleep, to wash off the daily accumulation of whatever we pick up whether it’s while being at home or work.
 Getting into bed with the unknown still on our body and rolling around all night may aggravate mites thriving off dust and dirt.